 Pour your cream mixture through a fine-mesh sieve.
 I like to take my spatula and press against the tea leaves to squeeze out as much flavor as I can.

 Whisk your warm cream mixture into the bloomed gelatin.
 Whisk thoroughly!
-If desired, you can pass this mixture through another fine-mesh sieve.
+For perfect creaminess, you can pass this mixture through another fine-mesh sieve.

-Portion your panna cotta mixture into whatever serving vessel you like!
+Portion your panna cotta mixture into whatever serving vessel you like; a glass, a bowl, pre-made tartlets, store-bought tart shells, you name it.
 Cover with plastic wrap, place in the fridge, and let set for at least four hours.